About M.2 solid state drive (SSD)

 Replace the damaged disk.
 Owing to many unexpected error, such as, virus, hardware failure, your disk may be corrupted.
 In this situation, clone failing hard drive to prevent data loss and replace the old disk with the new one could be the best choice.

-To be honest, there are so many M.2 SSD duplicator you can find on the Internet, but it’s difficult to distinguish which is the best one.
-Here, I’d like to recommend you free disk cloning software AOMEI Backupper Standard, because of its advantages in the following.
+To be honest, there are so many M.2 drive duplicators you can find on the Internet, but it’s difficult to distinguish which one is the best.
+Here, It's strongly recommended to try the free M.2 clone software - AOMEI Backupper Standard, because its advantages are in the following.

-◈ Check if your computer has an M.2 connector.
+- Check if your computer has an M.2 connector.
 Usually, it’s a horizontal slot about an inch wide labled with “PCIe” or “SATA” or both.
-If there is, please prepare a M.2 SSD drive, preferably bigger.
+If there is, please prepare an M.2 SSD drive, preferably bigger.

-◈ Prepare an M.2 clone adapter if you want to clone M 2 SSD with only one hard drive slot in your computer.
+- Prepare an M.2 clone adapter if you want to clone M.2 SSD with only one hard drive slot in your computer.
 Then install and initialize new M.2 SSD in Disk Management.

-Now, see below and learn the detailed steps to Clone M.2 SSD to larger M.2 SSD with M.2 cloner in Windows 11/10/8/7.
+Now, see below and learn the detailed steps to clone M.2 SSD to larger M.2 SSD with M.2 cloner in Windows 11/10/8/7.

 1. Connect the larger M.2 SSD to your computer via M.2 clone adapter and make sure it can be detected.
-Open the M.2 SSD cloner to its main interface after the installation.
+Open the M.2 SSD clone software to enter its main interface after the installation.
 Select Clone > Disk Clone in turn.

 2. Choose the smaller M.2 SSD drive as the source disk to clone, go to Next.